Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 This process has become one of the most useful for dozens of industries around the world.
 Its use with batteries sees it having a big impact in the electronics industry, and it also plays a part in the automotive, aerospace, construction, medical, shipping and food processing industries, among others.

+Lithium-ion battery welding is just one of many applications, that our range of pulsed and continuous wave fiber lasers deliver.
 To find out more about the process, or our range of CW and Pulsed Fiber Lasers, please get in contact with us here.
+Click here to receive regular updates from SPI Lasers.

 Image credit: Coli and Adrianna Calvo